mongodb/specifications/source/read-write-concern/read-write-concern.rst

   }

-Unknown Levels and Additional Options for String based ReadConcerns
+Unknown Levels and Additional Options for String Based ReadConcerns
 -------------------------------------------------------------------

 For forward compatibility, a driver MUST NOT raise an error when a user provides an unknown ``level`` or additional options.
 The driver relies on the server to validate levels and other contents of the read concern.